 Vitrocsa created an amazing and innovative system of floor to ceiling windows that can be installed in homes in order to create a panoramic view.
 The peculiarity of these windows is that they are a succession of panels that slide even around the corners.
 The system used is called Turnable Corner Window System and Vitrocsa windows have invisible frames in order to give a full impression of transparency.
 The sophistication of and beauty of Vitrocsa windows has almost no equal and we invite you to check out the link below for more details and stunning pictures about these highly functional corner windows.
 Aerogel.
 High-quality particulate silica aerogel enables best-in-class solutions for energy-efficient buildings and industrial infrastructure, safe-to-touch surfaces, personal care products and more.

 Aerogel, known as the “world’s best insulating solid material,” is used to enhance the thermal performance of energy-saving materials and sustainable products for buildings, on- and off-shore industrial infrastructure and consumer products, as well as acting as a high performance additive to coatings and personal care offerings.
 Our product line enables a wide range of product forms and applications, including: We are the global leader in producing high quality particulate silica aerogel.
+We are the only company to develop a commercialized process that allows continuous production of aerogel under ambient conditions.
+Best in thermal insulation.
+Upcoming Events European Coatings Show.
 Product Scorecard - Cradle to Cradle Products Innovation Institute.
 Renewal date 19 June 2017 Manufacturer Description Mushroom® Materials are a bio-based alternative to expanded plastic foams and other materials.